py-mine/mcproto/docs/contributing/guides/setup.md

 Some IDEs/editors are capable of doing this automatically when you open the project, if your editor supports that, you should configure it to do so.

-??? question "Configuring VSCode to use the poetry environment"

-    TODO

 If your IDE doesn't have that option, or you just wish to work from the terminal, you can instead run:

 ```bash